 There are various applications and software that you need to use on a day-to-day basis.
-This could be a program that is downloaded to your hard drive or that you access via the cloud or internet.
-Oftentimes, bad actors know the weak points that exist within these programs - especially in the software that has been around for decades that is constantly needing software patches or updates to the latest versions.
+This could be a program that is downloaded to your hard drive or that you access via the cloud or the internet.
+Oftentimes, bad actors already know the weak points within these programs that already exist - especially in the software that has been around for decades that is constantly needing software patches or updates to the latest versions.